-Although most internet use happens outside of your care, there may be times where the internet is accessed while the child is in your care or a parent or child may come to you for information regarding something they've accessed on the internet so clinicians need to be prepared.
+Although most internet use happens outside the classroom, there may be times where the internet is accessed while the child is in your care so teachers must be prepared.
 Children can greatly benefit from being online; however, they can also be the targets of crime, exploitation, and harassment in this as in any other environment.
-Children are continuously learning and they are often trusting, curious, and anxious to explore something that is new and exciting to them.
-By taking an active role in your client's internet activities through providing the adult supervision that they need and teaching them and their parents about the risks to internet use, you will be ensuring that he/she can benefit from the wealth of valuable information that the Internet has to offer, while lessening his/her chance of being exposed to any potential dangers.
+Children are continuously learning and they are often times trusting, curious, and anxious to explore something that is new and exciting to them.
+By taking an active role in your student's internet activities by providing the adult supervision that they need and by teaching them and their parents about the risks to internet use, you will be ensuring that he/she can benefit from the wealth of valuable information that the Internet has to offer, while lessening their chance of being exposed to any potential dangers.

 - There are risks to using the internet.
-Some of these risks are: - Exposure to inappropriate material this material can be sexual, hateful, or violent in nature or that encourages activities that are dangerous or illegal. - Physical Molestation a child may provide information or arrange an encounter that could risk his/her safety or the safety of other family members and friends. - Harassment and Bullying a child may encounter messages via chat, e-mail, or their cell phones that are aggressive, demeaning, or harassing. - Viruses and hackers a child could download a file containing a virus that could damage the computer or increase the risk of a "hacker" gaining remote access to the computer which may jeopardize the family's privacy and safety. - Legal and Financial a child could do something that has a negative or financial consequence such as giving out a parent's financial information or purchasing an item without parental consent.
+Some of these risks are: - o Exposure to inappropriate material this material can be sexual, hateful, or violent in nature or that encourages activities that are dangerous or illegal. - Physical Molestation a child may provide information or arrange an encounter that could risk his/her safety or the safety of other family members and friends. - o Harassment and Bullying a child may encounter messages via chat, e-mail, or their cell phones that are aggressive, demeaning, or harassing. - Viruses and hackers a child could download a file containing a virus that could damage the computer or increase the risk of a "hacker" gaining remote access to the computer which may jeopardize the family's privacy and safety. - Legal and Financial a child could do something that has a negative or financial consequence such as giving out a parent's financial information or purchasing an item without parental consent.